DawidLycz/Hangman/for_devs/README.txt

         python setup.py bdist_wheel

+    You can check if everythig works as i should by quicly install wheel with command:

+        pip install dist\Hangman-1.0-py3-none-any.whl

+    After that, you can push reposytory to Github

 python to exe conversion:

     After building the wheel, you should export the project to the .exe extension.